 Delegates requiring overnight accommodation during the conference must make their own arrangements.
 Regrettably no university accommodation is available.

-We are using Novotel Wolverhampton as the hotel of preference for the event and we have arranged the following rates with them:
+We are using Novotel Wolverhampton as the hotel of preference for the event.

 Delegates are under no obligation to use Novotel and there are a wide range of accommodation options across the city.

 Other options include:

 Photo credit: A British patriotic postcard captioned 'Victory in sight', The Army Children Archive, reproduced under a Creative Commons License layered over photograph of amassed German prisoners, France, World War One, National Library of Scotland, reproduced under a Creative Commons License.